MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 ## Motivation

-This proposal aims to solve a key pain point for dApp developers and users - the inability to easily swap tokens within the dApp interface.
+This proposal aims to solve a key pain point for dApp developers and users - the inability to initiate swap tokens from the dApp interface.

 Currently, if a dApp requires users to swap from token A to token B to perform a specific operation, the user has to exit the dApp, go to MetaMask or third parties, search for the token the user needs and execute the swap, then return to the dApp.
 This disjointed workflow results in a poor user experience.

-Implementing `wallet_swapAsset` would allow the entire token swap process to occur seamlessly within the dApp without requiring external integration.
+Implementing `wallet_swapAsset` would allow the entire token swap process to occur seamlessly by navigating from the dApp to MetaMask wallet with the tokens information without requiring external integration.
 This provides the following benefits:

-- Improved usability - Users can get the right tokens for dApp operations in fewer steps.
+- Improved usability - Users can get the right tokens for dApp operations in fewer steps and with less context switching.
 - Better dApp integration - dApps can build and control the swap experience natively with just a few lines.
 - Increased adoption - More intuitive swap workflow lowers barrier to dApp usage.
 - Interoperability - Standard method works across different wallets.